ziperfal123/ScoutIT./README.md

 # ScoutIT.
 Web Project- Shenkar.
 HTML, CSS, JS. <br/>
-Also supporting some basic DataBase functionallity
+Also supporting some basic DataBase functionallity.
 <br/><br/>

 "ScoutIT." is an app for scouters / professional football people.